wso2/docs-open-banking/en/docs/develop/customize-consent-page.md

 During the [consent authorization process](../advanced/consent-authorization-intro.md), an API consumer requests the banking information that the API consumer application needs to access.
-Then, the bank redirect the bank user to a webpage where it displays the banking information that the API consumer application needs to access.
+Then, the bank redirects the bank user to a webpage where it displays the banking information that the API consumer application needs to access.
 This is known as the **consent page**.
 WSO2 Open Banking Accelerator contains a default consent page, which can be customized to display consent details according to your requirements.
 The following topics explain the page structure and extension points where you can customize.